CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

     # use this template, customize it
     cp templates/sample_configs/vagrant_cluster_launch.pancancer.bwa_workflow_2_0.seqware.install.sge_node.json.template vagrant_cluster_launch.json
-    # launch, use the correct command line args for your cloud environment
+    # launch, use the correct command line args for your cloud environment, see docs above and the README for SeqWare-Vagrant
     perl vagrant_cluster_launch.pl --use-openstack

+## Cloud-Specific Notes

+Each cloud used for PanCancer will be slightly different.
+This section covers information that is particular to each.

-## Notes for the EBI Embassy Cloud (vCloud)
+### Notes for the EBI Embassy Cloud (vCloud)

 The Embassy Cloud at EBI uses vCloud.
 The Vagrant vCloud plugin has limited functionality and, therefore, only single nodes can be launched there.

-## Notes for BioNimbus (OpenStack)
+### Notes for BioNimbus (OpenStack)

 BioNimbus uses OpenStack and the Vagrant OpenStack plugin is quite stable.
 You can launch VM clusters or single nodes.

-## Notes for OICR (OpenStack)
+### Notes for OICR (OpenStack)

 OICR uses OpenStack internally for testing and the Vagrant OpenStack plugin is quite stable.
 The cluster is not available to the general PanCancer group.

-# change your settings
-# this is where you need to populate the various OpenStack keys
-ubuntu@brian-launcher:~/seqware-vagrant$ cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json

-# now launch a host
-ubuntu@brian-launcher:~/seqware-vagrant$ perl vagrant_cluster_launch.pl --use-openstack --working-dir target-os-1 --config-file vagrant_cluster_launch.json

-###OpenStack
+Here are some difference from the docs above:

+    # install the open stack vagrant plugin
     $ vagrant plugin install vagrant-openstack-plugin

-At this point you should have a launcher with SeqWare-Vagrant and associated tools installed.

-# change your settings
-# this is where you need to populate the various OpenStack keys
-ubuntu@brian-launcher:~/seqware-vagrant$ cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json

-# now launch a host
+    # example launching a host
-ubuntu@brian-launcher:~/seqware-vagrant$ perl vagrant_cluster_launch.pl --use-openstack --working-dir target-os-1 --config-file vagrant_cluster_launch.json
+    $ perl vagrant_cluster_launch.pl --use-openstack --working-dir target-os-1 --config-file vagrant_cluster_launch.json

 ### Notes for Annai Systems (BioComputeFarm)

+Annai provides an OpenStack cluster that works quite well.
+You can use it for both nodes and clusters.

-## Notes for Amazon (AWS)
+### Notes for Amazon (AWS)

 OICR uses AWS internally for testing and the AWS Vagrant plugin is quite stable.
 The cluster is available for any PanCancer user but is not officially part of the Phase II activities.

+### Notes for Barcelona and Tokyo (VirtualBox)

+Cloud are not available for both of these environments.
+Instead, please use VirtualBox to launch a single node and then use the "Export Appliance..." command to create an OVA file.
+This OVA can be converted into a KVM/Xen VM and deployed as many times as needed to process production data.